-Instead, look to create immersive spaces that allow for independent and group work to take place.
+Instead, look to create immersive spaces that allow for independent and group work such as a mix of lounge areas and meeting rooms.
 It’s also important to have zones that allow for confidential discussions or client meetings, especially in busy areas of the building.
-All of which will allow your employees to focus on the task at hand, with clearer communication arising as a result.
+All of these will allow your employees to focus on the task at hand, with clearer communication arising as a result.

 - Communication coming in from several channels (i.e letters, phone, email and social media)

 - Tone will be more professional versus in house communication

 - There is sometimes a need to protect certain types of information relating to how the company or procedures work

 - Feeding the customer information back to the right member of the team